Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 harts can access, not hart private memory such as ilm/dlm.

-Currently **SMP** and **BOOT_HARTID** support all require SOC support code to implement it, currently demosoc/evalsoc support it, currently qemu simulation didn't work for SMP/AMP use case.
+Currently **SMP** and **BOOT_HARTID** support all require SOC support code to implement it, currently evalsoc support it, currently qemu simulation didn't work for SMP/AMP use case.

 Here is some basic usage for SMP and BOOT_HARTID on UX900 x4, run on external ddr.